jupyter/nbviewer/README.md

 `client_error_message` and re-call it with your message (or `None`).
 See the [gist provider](./providers/gist/handlers.py) for an example of customizing the error message.

+#### Configuration
+If you need to pass configuration specific to your handler or client, such as API keys or branding settings, at present the easiest way is environment variables.
+See the [github client](./providers/github/client.py) for an example of using configuring a provider via environment variables.

 ### Formats
 Formats are ways to present notebooks to the user.